Former Tulsa police officer bound over on rape charge

 Among other provisions, sex is first-degree rape under Oklahoma law when force or violence is used or threatened, accompanied by apparent power of execution to the victim or to another person.

-Reyes' statement that the victim testified to was an implied threat, Nutt argued, saying the Daniel Holtzclaw case out of Oklahoma City illustrates that law enforcement officers have unique tools of intimidation available to them.
+What Reyes is alleged to have said to the woman — according to her testimony — was an implied threat, Nutt argued, saying the Daniel Holtzclaw case in Oklahoma City illustrates that law enforcement officers have unique tools of intimidation available to them.

-Although noting that Brown made some sufficient arguments, Special Judge Loretta Radford said they'd have to be taken up in district court, agreeing with Nutt that case law makes clear that "force" is not only that which is physical.
+Although noting that Brown made some sufficient arguments, Special Judge Loretta Radford said they'd have to be taken up in district court, agreeing with Nutt that case law makes clear that "force" is not only physical.

 Reyes, who thanked Radford for her time before she left the room, was bound over for arraignment before District Judge Michelle Keely in early January.